 Federal grants are awarded to students based on financial need as determined by the FAFSA.
-Grants do not have to be repaid.
-To qualify an eligible student must be an undergraduate who has not earned a bachelors or professional degree.
+Grants are a form of gift-aid and therefore, do not have to be repaid.
+To qualify an eligible student must be an undergraduate who has not earned a prior bachelors or professional degree.

 Federal Pell Grants are need-based and available to students seeking their first undergraduate degree.
 Eligibility is determined by the FAFSA.
-For full-time students, the maximum annual Pell Grant for 2017-2018 is $5,920.00, and the minimum annual award is $606.00.
-Less than full-time students may receive Pell Grants, but awards will be pro-rated based upon enrollment status as of the final add/drop date of the semester.
+For full-time students, the maximum annual Pell Grant for 2018-2019 is $6,095.00.
+Less than full-time students may receive Pell Grants, but awards will be pro-rated based upon enrollment status as of the add/drop-with-refund date of the semester.

 Supplemental Educational Opportunity Grants